yuvalmesika/HomeAssistant-EKON-iAircon/README.md

 1. Copy the custom_components folder to your own hassio /config folder.

-2. Choose the server you want to work with (AFAIK only Tadiran and EKON Main exist).
+2. **UPDATE: This may not be necessery i have recived reports that you could just log in with Aircon app even tough it's tadiran connect account so the primary server might just work "as-is"** Choose the server you want to work with (AFAIK only Tadiran and EKON Main exist).
    If you are using Airconet app you are currently using the EKON Main server If you are using Tadiran connect app you are currently using (what I call) EKON Tadiran server